Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 Data visualization makes it easy to understand how your students engage with your content, so you know what is working and what is not and improve the methods.

-Recognizing the most influencing factors is another key to improve the learning methods.
+Recognizing the most influencing factors is another key to improving the learning methods.

 If the teacher or the learning organization recognizes which aspects are the most important, they can pay more attention.